FantingHeish/RAG-Pipeline/readmev2.md

 - Binary retrieval grading — documents are accepted/rejected without clear reasoning
 - Lack of evaluation framework — improvements cannot be measured systematically
 These limitations make it difficult to debug failures or improve system performance in a structured way.
+The pipeline is modular, configurable, and extensible, allowing developers to plug in new data sources, retrieval strategies, and evaluation logic.

 <details> <summary>more details</summary>